 Poof!
 Gone.

+The looks on our faces were of complete horror, knowing we’d have to start all over again, from scratch.
 But within just a few seconds we both began laughing hysterically, irreverently pretending to talk to the deceased ‘interviewee’ right then and there (“Come ON, Frank!!!”) and before long, these two guys--who’d met only once before, and knew nothing about each other--were uncontrollably howling, in that sort of 'silent-scream' laughter that makes you hold your sides in pain, getting up and walking away and sitting back down again, just to try to control your bladder--almost dancing around the room, like lunatics!

 Neither of us had ever had so much fun in a radio production room, before.